 Referral authorizations typically have an expiration date and a limited number of visits.
 You should be careful to monitor the dates and visits.

 Patients who do not have insurance are expected to pay for all services at time of service.
 We will request a payment for in-office procedures in advance of having the procedure performed.
 We understand that individual situations may make it difficult to meet these financial expectations and are happy to discuss other payment arrangements as needed.

 Your account will be charged a $35 fee for each returned check.
 In addition, you will be asked to bring cash to our office to cover the returned check and the fee.

 Looking to better understand your bill from TLI?
 We have detailed information on our billing process and common terms.
-If, after reviewing our billing process information, you still have questions, please call our billing department at 210.447.6200.
+If, after reviewing our billing process information, you still have questions, please call us at 210.253.3426 and Press 3 for billing department.